AndreHoarau/applied-statistics-assessment/README.md

 * This repository contains my assessment for the Applied Statistics 8648 module at ATU Galway as part of the HDip Data Analytics course.
 * Author: [Andre Hoarau](https://github.com/AndreHoarau)
 * Lecturer: [Dr. Ian McLoughlin](https://github.com/ianmcloughlin)
+##
+How to run this notebook: Need to make a note on installing the requirements.txt to ensure that the correct applications are installed
 ## Purpose of the Assessment

 The goal of this assessment is to demonstrate the following abilities: